TandoorRecipes/recipes/docs/contribute/feature_contrib/Integration.md

 be careful to use the exact all caps name of your integration that you used in the `cookbook/forms.py` or else it won't recognize it as a type. the snake case is the class that you defined in `/cookbook/integration`

 ## 4. Add to the Documentation
-If nothing else you at least have to add one slugline about your integration in the `/docs/features/import_export.md` because the Vue pages require a link to send the send the user to if they hit the information button on the import/export form.
+If nothing else, you at least have to add one slugline about your integration in the `/docs/features/import_export.md` because the Vue pages require a link to send the send the user to if they hit the information button on the import/export form.

 Go to the bottom of the doc and add:
 ```markdown